SandyRodger/JS230_DOM_manipulation_and_browser_events/README.md

       - and on and on.

 - Almost all HTML tags have their own Element subtype.

 #### Determining the Node Type

+-   THIS COULD BE A TRICK QUESTION ON THE ASSESSMENT:
+  -   How do you determine the node type in interactive console sessions?
+    -   `p.toString();
+  - ... and on Chrome?
+  - `document.querySelector('a').constructor;`

 - `Object.getPrototypeOf()` is the easiest.
   - `Object.getPrototypeOf(p)`